srijiths/GATE-ML/README.md

 Sources Directory
 ================
 Source directory contains three sub directories.
-Each of which point to any of the three learning modes.
+Each points to one of the three learning modes.

 preprocess
 ---------

-* GAPPFile				: GAPP file for Preprocessing .
+* _GAPPFile_				: GAPP file for Preprocessing .
 A sample gapp file can be found at gappFile/ml_data_preprocessing.gapp
 * AnnotationTypesRequired : Annotation name which you want to inject the class label.By default its Sentence.You can add your own custom annotations here.
 If you are using a annotation other than GATE default annotations , make sure to build the gapp files using that PR's